Reginald L. Jones: Career

 Jones's primary research interests were the education of exceptional children and the psychology of African Americans.
 His extensive experience at numerous universities helped lay the groundwork for both fields.
 Apart from his career as a professor, Jones was also one of the founding members of the Association of Black Psychologists and the Association's president from 1971 to 1972.
 As a leader in establishing Black psychology, Jones was active in pushing the American Psychological Association to provide more support for Black students, faculty, and the community at large.
 He was highly successful in receiving grants to support minority students and special education research.
 Jones also contributed to the public sector by being part of President-elect Bill Clinton's Council of Advisors's Education Transition Team, and President Nixon's Task Force on Mental Health.

+Throughout his career, Jones worked to improve the assessment and education of children from historically underrepresented backgrounds, particularly in special education.
+In addition to his scholarship on Black psychology, he published numerous works on the education of gifted children.
+He challenged the use of standardized psychological assessments that were not developed and normed for culturally diverse populations.
+Later in his career, he authored the Handbook of Tests and Measurements for Black Populations, which was created to improve culturally informed psychological assessment.

+Jones also made significant contributions as an educator and mentor throughout his time in academia.
+At the University of California, Los Angeles, he helped establish a doctoral training program, focused on special education, by developing new courses, recruiting faculty, and creating partnerships with other universities.
+His commitment to training and education was a reflection of the themes he later emphasized in Black Psychology, including the importance of expanding opportunities for historically underrepresented communities within psychology.

+Jones's career also included international work.
+From 1971 to 1973, he served as Director of the University Testing Center at Haile Selassie I University in Ethiopia.
+While there, he was responsible for developing university admissions examinations.
+This appointment signified his longstanding involvement in educational measurement and university assessment.
+These areas were also central to his scholarly career.

 Historical context

 Jones's influence in Black psychology came at a time when the Black Power Movement sought Black empowerment and recognition for the Black community.
 In mainstream psychology, studies often concluded that Black-White differences were due to deficiencies in Black people.
 In an interview, Jones explains the problem with this framework: